 At the Township of Kennett River we make a brief side trip into the sweetly-scented eucalyptus forest to locate some of the local koalas in the native habitat.
 The koala population here is particularly strong and numerous sightings are guaranteed!
 We also have an opportunity here to see Crimson Rosellas and King Parrots.
 We then continue on towards our lunch stop in Apollo Bay with another photo stop at Cape Patten on the way.

 After lunch we follow the Great Ocean Road away from the ocean and into the mountains.
 The tour proceeds through the spectacular Otway Ranges, where we stop to enjoy a stroll in the cool temperate rainforest at Maits Rest.
-Here our guide accompanies the group through the forest, where we stop to learn a little about the world’s tallest flowering trees and the ancient rainforest species.
+Here we stop to learn a little about the world’s tallest flowering trees and the ancient rainforest species.

 Just down the road is the heart of the Shipwreck Coast, the Loch Ard Gorge where 52 lives were lost and only 2 souls survived the wreck of the Loch Ard in 1878.
 Your guide will recount the legend of the Loch Ard, bringing the gorge to life in a way you never imagined.
 We take time to explore here, with more rock formations to see, including the Razorback, the Dumpling Pots and the delightful Island Archway.

 The journey back is a great chance to upload photo’s, send E-Postcards, and research your next destination as Go West Tours is the proud operator to offer the first in free Wi Fi on board all our Melbourne day tours.
 A dinner stop is made before enjoying a stunning view of the illuminated city as we cross the Westgate Bridge again on the way home.